 - UNE IPRA’s are available to outstanding applicants who wish to enrol in a postgraduate research degree at UNE

-- The UNE IPRA provides a stipend of $27,596 AUD per annum, course tuition fees and single Standard Overseas Health Insurance
+- The UNE IPRA provides an anual stipend, course tuition fees and single Standard Overseas Health Insurance

 - The Awards are for a maximum duration of two years for a Research Masters degree or three years for a Doctoral degree

 - Applications are assessed on academic merit and research potential

 IPRA Round Dates

 Applications can only be accepted during scholarship round dates